Bernie Madoff: Incarceration

 They call me either Uncle Bernie or Mr. Madoff.
 I can't walk anywhere without someone shouting their greetings and encouragement, to keep my spirit up.
 It's really quite sweet, how concerned everyone was about my well being, including the staff ...
 It's much safer here than walking the streets of New York.

 After an inmate slapped Madoff because he had changed the channel on the television set, it was reported that Madoff befriended Carmine Persico, boss of the Colombo crime family since 1973, one of New York's five American Mafia families.
 It was believed Persico had intimidated the inmate who slapped Madoff in the face.
 On July 29, 2019, Madoff asked Donald Trump for a reduced sentence or pardon, to which the White House and Donald Trump made no comment.
 In February 2020, his lawyer filed for compassionate release from prison on the claim that he had chronic kidney failure, a terminal illness leaving him less than 18 months to live, and that the COVID-19 pandemic further threatened his life.
 He was hospitalized for this condition in December 2019.
 The request was denied due to the severity of Madoff's crimes.
-Madoff claimed that he had associates who were "indebted" to him who would ensure his post-release life required zero government assistance, and also pleaded for Judge Chin to receive a video call so Madoff could explain his suitability for compassionate release (Chin bluntly stated that he this idea was "worthless" and Madoff would receive medical care in prison thus didn't need or earn any release consideration).